2014 Abu Dhabi Grand Prix

 Ahhh yes, the championship.
 It was a showdown between the Mercedes duo of Lewis Hamilton and Nico Rosberg when essentially boiled down to Rosberg needing to win with Hamilton third or lower.

 In the end the season-long battle between the two fizzled into nothing as just before half-distance Rosberg’s car developed a problem and he rapidly dropped back.
-Hamilton cruised on to victory and the championship despite a spirited charge from Felipe Massa, who closed to within a couple of seconds of the Mercedes by the end of the race.
+Hamilton cruised on to victory and the championship despite a spirited charge from the Williams of Felipe Massa, who closed to within a couple of seconds of the Mercedes by the end of the race.

 Daniel Ricciardo was another driver who had a good race - both he and teammate Sebastian Vettel started from the pit lane after being disqualified from qualifying, but Ricciardo did a much better job of climbing through the field to finish fourth, 35 seconds and four places ahead of Vettel.